Getting a Mortgage on a Concrete House

 The concrete used for these homes contains no small particles such as sand and fine gravel, which has several advantages, such as faster construction times and superior insulation.

-There are, however, drawbacks to no fines properties too, including their lower strength and durability compared to standard concrete housing.
+However, there are also drawbacks to no-fines properties, including their lower strength and durability compared to standard concrete housing.

 Reema construction